-Amber Maltbie is a campaign finance and election law attorney, providing strategic counsel to individuals, agencies and organizations engaged in political activity.
+Amber Maltbie is a Partner in Nossaman’s Public Policy practice group.
+She is a campaign finance and election law attorney, providing strategic counsel to individuals, agencies and organizations engaged in political activity.
 Ms. Maltbie has advised clients at the federal, state, and local levels and across all 50 states, and has 7 years of experience in California campaign finance law.
 Ms. Maltbie also serves as an adjunct faculty member at the University of the Pacific, McGeorge School of Law, where she teaches Election Law.

 Prior to her legal career, Ms. Maltbie spent over a decade working in politics.
 Ms. Maltbie served as Communications Director to a member of the California State Legislature and Campaign Manager and Political Director for a Member of Congress.
 Ms. Maltbie brings this strategic experience as a political and communications professional to the table when helping clients navigate their political law needs.